midl-dev/tezos-suite-docs/setup_remote_signer.md

 ## Connect Ledger

 Connect the Baking Ledger Nano S to the Micro-USB end of the adapter.
 Unlock it and launch the baking app.

+## Test alerts

+Once the signer is connected to the cloud backend, you may test that the alerting system is working properly.

+1. Unplug remote signer power connection.
+1. Unplug remote signer wired network connection.
+1. Unplug Ledger from remote signer.